dvmarcilio/piranha/polyglot/piranha/README.md

     }
 }
 ```

-This can be achieved by adding a rule in the `input_rules.toml` file (as shown below) :
+This can be achieved by adding a rule in the `rules.toml` file (as shown below) :

 ```
 [[rules]]
 name = "Enum Based, toggle enabled"